-The site is a haven for wildlife.
+The mosaic of wetlands, woodlands and grasslands make the site a haven for local wildlife.
 The reeds and flowers around the ponds hide frogs, water beetles, and dragonflies.
 The woodlands provide a home for lots of small mammals and garden/woodland birds.
 Owls and Kestrels can regularly be seen hunting over the long meadow grasses in search of prey.

-The 'Monet Garden' with its benches, wildlife ponds and shrubberies designed by a local schoolgirl has developed into a lovely picnic area where you can sit and enjoy the wildlife and a relaxing day out with the family.
+The 'Monet Garden' was designed by a local schoolgirl .
+Its benches, wildlife ponds and shrubberies have developed into a lovely picnic area where you can sit and enjoy the wildlife and a relaxing day out with the family.

-Platts Lane Lakes is connected to the local countryside via an extensive network of public footpaths and it makes a good base for a variety of local walking routes.
+The site is well-connected to the local countryside via an extensive network of public footpaths and it makes a good base for a variety of local walking routes.
 For more details contact the Ranger Service.